He might be the Clark Kent of bow hunters. Nome resident Mark

 category.
 Many of the people trying to complete the Super Slam are

-professional hunters, explains Smith.
+professional hunters.
 The Super Ten is designed for

 major North American animal species categories - caribou, moose,